HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 <figcaption>{{ figure_link(caption="Obsolete elements with more than 10,000 uses.", sheets_gid="1972617631", sql_file="pages_element_count_by_device_and_obsolete_elements.sql") }}</figcaption>
 </figure>

-Why are these still alive?
 Even `spacer` is still being used 1,584 times, and present on every 5,000th page.
 We know that Google has been using a `center` element on [their homepage](https://www.google.com/) [for 22 years](https://web.archive.org/web/19981202230410/https://www.google.com/) now, but why are there so many imitators?

 #### `isindex`

-{# TODO(authors): What is the significance of this section?
-There are no new stats provided. #}
 If you were wondering: The [`isindex`](https://www.w3.org/TR/html401/interact/forms.html#edef-ISINDEX) element was present once.
 It was part of the HTML specs until [version 4.01](https://meiert.com/en/indices/html-elements/), and of XHTML in 1.0, yet only properly [specified](https://lists.w3.org/Archives/Public/public-whatwg-archive/2006Feb/0111.html) in 2006, and [removed](https://github.com/whatwg/html/pull/1095) in 2016.

 ### Proprietary and made-up elements

 In our set of elements we found some that were neither standard HTML (nor SVG nor MathML) elements, nor custom ones, nor obsolete ones, but somewhat proprietary ones.
-The top 10 that we identified were the following:
+The top 10 that we identified are the following:

 <figure markdown>
 | Element | Pages (%) |